+Form 15G and Form 15H are submitted to prevent banks from deducting TDS on the interest earned on a Fixed Deposit (FD) if the total interest income is not more than the prescribed limit.
 Although Fixed Deposits maybe the safest form of investments, they are not immune from tax deductions at the source.
-Basically a fixed deposit will pay out the interest upon maturity and f the interest earned through such fixed deposits cross RS 10,000 the Bank will deduct TDS.
+Basically a fixed deposit will pay out the interest upon maturity and if the interest earned through such fixed deposits crosses Rs.
+10,000 for regular deposit holders and Rs.50,000 for senior citizens, the bank will deduct TDS.
 To avoid this, a depositor will have to file the 15G & 15H forms at the start of the fiscal year with the bank itself.
 With the simplification of this process in place, investors can now file these forms electronically and avoid the hassles that come with filing forms physically.

 Banks also deduct TDS from fixed deposits based on the documents submitted by the investor.
 Usually any FD generating interest higher than RS 10,000 will have a 10% TDS deducted at the source, however if the investor has not given the bank their PAN number, then the TDS deducted for FD’s generating more than RS 10,000 in interest will see a 20% deduction at the source.
 Hence it is imperative that the investor provides the correct PAN number while filing these forms.
 Along with the correct PAN number, investors will have to furnish other details such as telephone numbers, email ID’s, occupation and complete addresses along with details of income from other sources.
 These could be other investments, dividends from Shares, mutual funds or any money withdrawn from National Savings Schemes.